Updated on May 25, 2026

 - 1¼ cups fresh or frozen blueberries

-- 1 tablespoon flour (for dusting blueberries, optional)
+- 1 tablespoon flour for coating blueberries (optional)

 In a large mixing bowl, whisk together: